Dahi handi mandals in Mumbai defy court order, hoist kids up pyramid

-Despite the ruling by Bombay High Court, on Monday, mid-day found many young children participating in the Dahi Handi pyramid, with no organiser stepping up to stop them
+Despite the ruling by Bombay HC, on Monday, mid-day found many young children participating in the Dahi Handi pyramid, with no organiser stepping up to stop them

 Even after the Dahi Handi Utsav Samanvay Samiti (DUSS) assured that they would inform mandals about prohibiting children under 12 years of age from participating in the human pyramid, on Monday, many organisers turned a blind eye during the event.